Days Gone Trophy Guide and Road Map for PlayStation 4

 Note that at certain points a storyline will reach 98% or something similarly close to 100% and then stop gaining progress for literal hours of gameplay.
 This is normal, there’s nothing to worry about, a lot of the storylines will wait until the end of the game to wrap up.

-As you’ll be completing the main campaign throughout this phase of the journey, these story-related trophies are guaranteed, so there’s nothing to worry about with any of them.
+As you’ll be completing the main campaign throughout this phase of the Days Gone Trophy Guide, these story-related trophies are guaranteed, so there’s nothing to worry about with any of them.

 Just a Flesh Wound